-Gambling addiction is the most common form of behavioral addiction, and the only one listed within the DSM-IV (Diagnostic Statistical Manual of Mental Disorders).
+Gambling addiction is the most common form of behavioral addiction.
+Also, it is the only one listed within the DSM-IV (Diagnostic Statistical Manual of Mental Disorders).
 Only a recent addition in the DSM-IV, gambling addiction has been a societal problem for many decades.
-Gambling addiction is classified by the inability for an individual to stop gambling, despite repeated negative consequences.

 - Betting on the outcome of horse races and other sports